bhattner143/GeoWrapSim-CDPR/README.md

     Includes details about trajectories.

 ### Note on Other Robots
-Other robot models are available in the `SCDM`, `MCDM`, and `HCDM` directories.
+Other robot models are available in the `data/model_config/models/SCDM`, `data/model_config/models/MCDM`, and `data/model_config/models/HCDM` directories.
 However, wrapping models have not been implemented for these robots.

 ## Running the scripts